Posterior Cervical Fusion Newport Beach & Orange County, CA

-Robert Louis, MD specializes in Posterior Cervical Fusion with Instrumentation in Orange County
+Robert Louis, MD specializes in Posterior Cervical Instrumental Fusion in Orange County

 Robert Louis, MD, your Orange County Neurosurgeon, performs Posterior Cervical Fusion (PCF) to treat patients suffering from cervical fractures or instability and other spinal conditions, such as tumors, infections, and deformity.
 It may also be performed together with multi-level anterior cervical surgery.

 - Spine stabilization

 - Reduction in pain

 - Reduction in continuing spine degeneration

 Your physician will review your condition and explain all of your treatment options, including medications, physical therapy, and other surgeries such as the removal of the diseased disc, fusion, etc. You will be required to fast the evening before surgery and you may need to stop taking some medications in advance of the procedure.
 These medications may include aspirin and nonsteroidal anti-inflammatory drugs, as well as blood thinners.
 Additionally, all nutritional supplements need to be stopped at least one month prior to surgery.
 Before your surgery, you will meet with a spine surgeon to review the surgery, and the area of the cervical spine being operated on, and sign consent forms.
 He or she will discuss the potential risks and benefits of the procedure and this is a good time to ask questions.
 You may be measured for a cervical collar or brace prior to surgery.
 Your surgeon may also schedule you for a pre-surgical medical evaluation.